 Check out Ernie's film statistic chart below.
 He was working right up to his passing.

 Words and phrases to describe Ernie include nervous, fidgety, shifty, constantly moving, and boundless energy.
+And he had a plethora of facial expressions ranging from quizzical to scared to death to "I've got an idea!".
 At about five foot, six inches in height, he was small in size but made an impression on movie audiences.
 He was always fun to watch, especially when stealing the scene from the hero or brains heavy.

 Ernie's Movie stats.Below is a chart of Ernie Adams's movie work from 1919-1948 in westerns, serials, shorts, and other films.
 I've used the RELEASE dates (not filming dates) from the Internet Movie Database (IMDb).